 “My brother was visiting when my daughter Sophia was 6 months old and I kept running to her room every time I heard a cry.
 After my third trip to make sure she was okay, he said, ‘You know you don't have to go every time she cries, right?’
 The idea had literally never crossed my mind.” —Sue E.

 “Don't judge your son or daughter by what others have done.
 Every baby is different and grows at different rates.
 Trust your mother instinct.” —Roxana S.

 The Bump and Enspire™ present Enspired Beginnings, a sponsored series featuring advice from real moms and experts about bottle-feeding baby.
-Learn more about Enfamil’s closest formula to breast milk and add it to your registry here.
+Learn more about Enfamil's closest formula to breast milk here.